Frequently Asked Questions

 Proposals need to have both clear objectives and a thought-through plan of action.
-A valuable tool for planning a successful program is the.
+The

 - Consideration is given to finding to execute projects, while still meeting the project objectives.
 For instance, whenever possible, local sections are encouraged to use low-cost or free meeting facilities and advertising (e.g., through local section or sponsoring organization newsletters).

 As funding permits, it may be possible to receive support for a second year of a previously funded project.
-The maximum allowable award will be 50% of the original amount funded (not 50% of the original amount requested).
+The maximum allowable award will be 50% of the original amount requested in the second proposal.
 To be considered for follow-up funding, the application deadline must be met; the application must clearly indicate how the results from the initial evaluation plan are to be incorporated into enhancement of the program.
 A second year of funding will also only be considered if it is clearly shown that the seed money provided will allow the project to become an on-going section activity.
-The IPG Final Report (see form) must be submitted prior to on-going approvals being made.
+The IPG Final Report must be submitted prior to on-going approvals being made.

 You may distribute an evaluation to attendees upon the conclusion of your program.
-Evaluation templates for program final report form will also provide some ideas, as will these model final reports from previously completed IPGs:and can be modified to suit your needs.
-Reading the
+Evaluation templates for programand can be modified to suit your needs.

 Learn more about how to best summarize your IPG funded activity by reading through some model reports.